How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 Finding Thomas Burnfield’s Wife

 Before I could go any further, the very first task was to figure out who the wife of Thomas Burnfield was.
 I knew who his children were because of the Jacob Bunfill estate records, but who was their mother?
-Through DNA cross matching and looking for shared family matching, I can see a huge amount of Adams DNA.
+Through DNA cross-matching and looking for shared family matching, I can see a huge amount of Adams DNA.
 One Burnfield/Bunfill test-taker has over 50 confirmed Adams matches.

 Most of Thomas Burnfield’s descendants have 1% to 4% black DNA; this is also true for most of Jacob and Mary Adams’ descendants.
 This means that either one parent was full black 6 generations back from the test-taker, or each parent was half-black, half-white.
 DNA is not exact: some descendants have zero black DNA, while descendants who married cousins can have more black DNA.
 However, the mtDNA line is white, so Mary, or her mother, has to be full white.
-Pratt, Hendrickson and Devall descendants are almost all white.
+Pratt, Hendrickson, and Devall descendants are all white.

 There are no paper trails to say if her name was “Nancy” but all DNA points to her being an Adams.
 Her children marry white people so the only way to get that 1%-4% black DNA is through a family member like Jacob Adams Sr. That means Mary Adams, wife of Jacob Adams, is in the mtDNA line as the mother of Nancy Adams.